REVAMPING A VISION

 High Line- user engagement

-"Three overarching objectives surfaced, all with a shared emphasis on promoting community involvement"
+"Three main objectives emerged, all focused on promoting community involvement."

-"Three overarching objectives surfaced, all with a shared emphasis on promoting community involvement"
+"Three main objectives emerged, all focused on promoting community involvement."

-I extracted valuable insights on shaping the strategy for Vision Blvd, although the campaign is not as advanced as Railpath, the Rail Park, and the High Line.
-Three overarching objectives surfaced, all with a shared emphasis on promoting community involvement:
+I gathered valuable insights to shape Vision Blvd's strategy, even though the campaign isn't as advanced as Railpath, the Rail Park, and the High Line.
+Three main objectives emerged, all focused on promoting community involvement:

 Up to date information